MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Microsoft.Graph.Users.md

 ## Microsoft.Graph.Users Cmdlets
 ### [Get-MgUser](Get-MgUser.md)
-Retrieve the properties and relationships of user object.
+Read properties and relationships of the user object.

 ### [Get-MgUserCount](Get-MgUserCount.md)
 Get the number of the resource